 The AUB MEPI-TLS program aims to increase gender literacy across campus through a diverse list of course offerings.
-During every semester in which they are enrolled in the program, students are required to complete one of the designated MEPI-TLS gender courses and attend workshops and trainings to meet the academic requirements of the scholarship.
-The course portfolio is updated every semester, and includes courses from different disciplines such as humanities, social sciences, quantitative thought, and management.
+During every semester in which they are enrolled in the program, students are required to complete one of the designated MEPI-TLS gender courses and attend workshops and training to meet the academic requirements of the scholarship.
+The course portfolio is updated every semester and includes courses from different disciplines such as humanities, social sciences, quantitative thought, and management.

-Of the 170 FAS students, 54% came from academic backgrounds not related to Humanities and Social Sciences, suggesting significantly increased participation from students in the sciences.
-The decision to encourage FEA student participation in MEPI-TLS beginning in Spring 2021 has led to an increasingly diverse student body in GS courses.
+Of the 170 FAS students, 54% came from academic backgrounds not related to humanities and social sciences, suggesting significantly increased participation from students in the sciences.
+The decision to encourage FEA student participation in MEPI-TLS beginning in spring 2021 has led to an increasingly diverse student body in GS courses.
 Of 380 enrolled students in Spring 2021, 42% were from faculties other than FAS (FAFS, FEA, OSB, FHS, SON).
-Additionally, 60% of the 219 FAS students came from backgrounds not related to the Humanities and Social Sciences.
+Additionally, 60% of the 219 FAS students came from backgrounds not related to the humanities and social sciences.

 Finally, the induction of MEPI-TLS at AUB, has led to more diversity in gender identity among students in GS courses.
 Of the 108 students in spring 2020, 23% were men, while 31% of the 166 MEPI-TLS Fall 2020 participants were men enrolled in GS courses.
 In spring 2021, the 281-student MEPI-TLS cohort consisted of 165 women, 114 men, and 2 non-binary individuals.